By CampusTrack Team

 Why schools need digital attendance

 Traditional staff attendance methods — paper sign-in sheets, basic fingerprint scanners, or manual registers — are increasingly inadequate for modern school operations.
 KHDA inspections can request staff attendance records with minimal notice, and inspectors expect organised, verifiable data.
 Paper records are difficult to audit, prone to errors, and impossible to cross-reference against leave records, substitution schedules, or payroll.
+A purpose-built teacher attendance system closes these gaps with timetable-aware check-in, leave integration, and audit-ready exports.

 The Ministry of Education (MOE) also sets requirements for staff-to-student ratios and minimum instructional hours.
 If a school cannot demonstrate accurate teacher attendance records, it may struggle to prove compliance with these standards.
 Beyond regulatory requirements, school groups operating multiple campuses in Dubai need centralised visibility — knowing which staff are present at which campus, in real time, across the entire group.